Considering a Hyphenated Last Name? Here's What You Need to Know

 A hyphenated last name is just what it sounds like: your and your partner's last names, connected with—you guessed it—a hyphen.
 Oftentimes, hyphenated last names are described as a merge of a woman's "maiden" and "married" names (her prewedding surname and her spouse's surname).
 But this name change option definitely isn't gender-exclusive.
 Either (or both!) partners in any union can adopt a hyphenated last name.

-Just keep in mind that once you opt to hyphenate, you have to stick with it, as all formal documents and situations requiring exact identity (such as airport customs, job applications, tax filings, etc.) will call for both names and the hyphen.
+That said, if you don't undergo the legal name change process using the hyphenated surname, you must use your previous last name for official purposes.
+If you do opt to legally hyphenate your last name, you have to stick with it, as all formal documents and situations requiring exact identity (such as airport customs, job applications, tax filings, etc.) will call for both names and the hyphen.
 You can't hyphenate and then flip-flop between your original name and your partner's name when it comes to official paperwork.
 You can't drop the hyphen or switch the order of the two last names either.
-All that said, some people do use just one or the other in casual settings, like when they're making restaurant reservations.
-(That way, they avoid having to spell out both hyphenated names over the phone.)

 The biggest advantage of hyphenated last names is the absence of having to choose between two last names.
 It allows you to retain your identity while still legally adopting your partner's moniker.

-However, there are some drawbacks to hyphenating.
+However, there are some drawbacks to hyphenating your last names.
 If you become a parent and one partner has a hyphenated last name while the other doesn't, you may have a different last name than your children.
 Believe it or not, there could also be technical difficulties.
 Some online forms may not correctly read or register your name (think: counting the hyphen as an invalid "special character").
-And according to Jake Wolff, the founder of popular name change service HitchSwitch, character limits come into play too.
-"Remember that certain IDs (your passport, driver's license, Social Security card, etc.) are only so big," he warns.
-If your two last names are really long combined, they may not fit and you could actually have to choose a different surname option! ( Even if they do fit on your IDs, you may run into future roadblocks writing them out in full.
+Character limits come into play too, particularly for certain forms of identification (like your passport, driver's license, Social Security card, etc.).
+If your two last names are really long combined, they may not fit and you could actually have to choose a different surname option!
+Even if they do fit on your IDs, you may run into future roadblocks writing them out in full.

 Check out The Knot's step-by-step guide to changing your last name.
 (Psst… we also have how-to guides by state.)
-There's also the option of a name change service like HitchSwitch, which really cuts down on the research and paperwork you have to do.
-The team has seriously impressive expertise in all sorts of name change situations, so you can go to them with any specific questions you may have about how to hyphenate your last name.
-The company offers three different packages at pretty reasonable prices, so you can be as involved (or blissfully uninvolved!) in the process as you want.
+There's also the option of a name change service like Easy Name Change, Née Name Change or NewlyNamed, which really cuts down on the research and paperwork you have to do.
+These brands offer expertise in all sorts of name change situations, so you can go to them with any specific questions you may have about how to legally change your name or how to hyphenate it.

 Suppose Alex Atkinson marries Taylor Lloyd.
 They could change their name(s) in the following ways: